107208579/tracking/README.md

 <br />

 ### Around the home
 Around my house I also use another setup that includes Zigbee switches that allow me to log events via a simple physical button press.
-Zigbee switches are cheap physical buttons that run on a coin cell battery and when pressed send a wireless signal to a server which creates a calendar event.
+Zigbee switches are cheap physical buttons that run on a coin cell battery and when pressed send a wireless signal to a server, which creates a calendar event.

-The setup is a bit more complicated as I run a dedicated [Nextcloud](http://nextcloud.com/) server to keep my calendar data in sync between my devices.
+The setup is a bit more complicated but anybody with Linux and command

+I run a dedicated [Nextcloud](http://nextcloud.com/) server to keep my calendar data in sync between my devices.
 I assume that [Apple Calendar](https://www.icloud.com/calendar/) or [Google Calendar](https://calendar.google.com/) might be a suitable options but I have no experience.

-I've written up a tutorial on what hardware is required and how to setup a Raspberry Pi installation to make things work, which can be [found here](https://github.com/107208579/calendar-tracking/blob/main/switches/README.md).
+I've written up a tutorial on what hardware is required and how to setup a Raspberry Pi which can be [found here](https://github.com/107208579/calendar-tracking/blob/main/switches/README.md).
 <p align="center"><img src="https://github.com/107208579/tracking/blob/main/img/Calendar_Personal_Setup.png" width="740"></p>
 <br />
 <p align="center"><img src="https://github.com/107208579/tracking/blob/main/img/Calendar_Personal_Setup_Zigbee.png" width="740"></p>